Hugh Fraser, 1st Lord Lovat: Lord Lovat

 In 1450 his father sent him to be educated by the Earl of Moray.
 He was known to the Regent of Scotland who was then Duke of Albany when introduced and knighted by James II of Scotland and thence joined the Order of the Thistle.

 Hugh was summoned to Parliament as Lord Fraser of Lovat sometime between 1456 and 1464.
 In 1464, he made an agreement with a kinsman, Alexander Fraser of Phillorth, that each would agree to support each other's surviving heir, depending on who died first.
 It recognised the perilous lifespan of a highlander in an age of bloody civil conflict.
 On 13 May 1471, the Court Auditor on behalf of Malcolm Fleming, 1st Lord Fleming ordered Hugh to pay for some land purchases granted two years previously.

 Hugh opposed the chaos in the Isles that led to James II's early death.
-The Lord of the Isles recruited Viking mercenaries to plunder his lands, seize Inverness, march to Atholl and burn the Church of St Bride.
+The Lord of the Isles recruited Gallowglass mercenaries to plunder his lands, seize Inverness, march to Atholl and burn the Church of St Bride.
 His tenants laid siege to Lovat Castle, but his clan remained loyal, easily repelling the invasion.

 The MacDonalds victory at a battle at Caplach, west of Inverness returned peace to the glen of The Aird.
 On 31 March 1472, Hugh agreed to protect the citizens of the hill burgh of Nairn.
 He bought Oreland for 50 Merks off William Wallace of Craigie, and, planted some orchards.

 The late medieval period was lawless and violent, and after a period of peace, he was obliged to act for the King in the wars of the Lords of the Isles and his kinfolk.
 Clannish feuds broke out in Sutherland and Caithness.
 18 peasants were killed in a dispute that burnt Beauly Priory.
 Some racial disputes between Norman and Flemish descendants of the feudal clan system were complicated by James III of Scotland's minority.
 Two years earlier he was party to a charter ratified on 28 February 1480.

 Hugh Fraser of Lovat was among the party of nobles who met the King when he crossed the Firth of Forth to Blackness, Falkirk in an effort to crush the rebellious incursions.
 The English defeated James, who was slain at Stirling before his loyal lords could intervene.
 Lovat lived to old age, but his favourite son was slain at the Battle of Flodden alongside James IV of Scotland.